rajtharan-g/RandomEmoji/README.md

-# Random Emoji

-We have used custom UICollectionViewLayout to populate items (random emojis) starting from the bottom right corner of collection view using Firebase real time database.
+Random Emojiis a demo which uses a custom UICollectionViewLayout to populate items (random emojis) starting from the bottom right corner of collection view using Firebase real time database. :simple_smile:

 # Features

-1. Post random emoji to Firebase database
+- Add random emoji to Firebase database using the plus button (+)
-2. Getting the updated list of emojis from Firebase real time database and displayin it in grid UI
+- Displaying the updated list of emojis from Firebase real time database in a grid like UI
-3. Deleting all data from Firebase database
+- Deleting enitire data from Firebase database using the delete button (trash icon)
-4. Supports both iPhone and iPad
+- Supports both iPhone and iPad devices
-5. Suport both Portrait and Landscape orientations
+- Supports both Portrait and Landscape orientations

-# Future enhancements
+# Further enhancements

-1. Adding pagination for fetching the data
+- Adding pagination for fetching the data

+# Requirements
+- iOS 10.0+
+- Xcode 10.2+
+- Swift 5+

+# Note
+A sample JSON of the database structure has also been added.
+To run the app, download the project and run pod install.
+Open xcworkspace and you can run the app in simulator.